 I call it Life After Corona.

 So how should Life After Corona be?
-What are we learning from all this?
+After that what are we learning from all this?

 Reconsider our over-reliance on distant production

 Going to our field in fashion with the corona virus mayhem, the fast fashion industry’s reliance on distant production in Asia shows more than ever the environmental and social repercussions of over-production.
-Fashion supply chains now are in total chaos.
+That is to say fashion supply chains now are in total chaos.

 Thanks to the corona virus, we are reminded that we really don’t need a five euro t-shirt every other week or month.
 Giving your local artists and designers a chance to make you quality products that LAST, is much more meaningful and SUSTAINABLE.